Difegue/LANraragi/Readme.md

 ##I got me a setup, how do I use this ?
 config.pl contains a lot of variables you can define yourself.
 They're properly explained in the file itself, be sure to check it out.
-After that, just add your archives in the content folder, and it just works™
+After that, add your archives in the content folder, and it just works™

 ##Roadmap(jk this is never getting done)